GitGuardian/src-fingerprint/README.md

 3. Select Personal Access Tokens
 4. Click on `Generate a new token`
 5. Click the `repo` box.
 This is the only scope we need
 6. Click on `Generate token`.
-The token will only be available at this time so make sure you keep it in a safe place.
+The token will only be available at this time so make sure you keep it in a safe place

 ### GitLab
 1. Click on your profile picture at the top right of the screen.
 A dropdown menu will appear and you will be able to access your personal settings by clicking on *Preferences*
 2. In the left sidebar, click on `Access Tokens`
 3. Click the `read repository` box.
 This is the only scope we need.
-You can set an end-date for the token validity if you want more security.
+You can set an end-date for the token validity if you want more security
 4. Click on `Create personal token`.
-The token will only be available at this time so make sure you keep it in a safe place.
+The token will only be available at this time so make sure you keep it in a safe place

 ## Compute my fileshas
 ### GitHub